+Are you interested in one of the best lodge to lodge Peru treks out there?
 Are you interested in trekking in Peru but don't wish to camp?
-Our lodge-based treks have been a favorite for many travelers and for the month of March we are offering a discounted rate on all three trek options: The Salkantay Route (7 Days), and the Lares Route (5 and 7 Days) including 2 free nights in Cusco prior to the trek.
-Read below about each option and available dates.
+Our lodge-based treks: The Salkantay Route (7 Days), and the Lares Route (5 and 7 Days) including 2 nights in Cusco prior to the trek have been a favorite for many of our Peru travelers.

-Though it may seem inaccessible and exotic to some, the truth is that the Inca Trail is hugely popular, and receives a metric ton of demand from travelers from all over the world every year.
+Though it may seem inaccessible and exotic to some, the truth is that Inca Trail tours are hugely popular, and receive a metric ton of demand from travelers from all over the world every year.
 In the 80’s and 90’s, what began as a small number of companies offering guides to hike this four day trek quickly turned into an avalanche of tourism that ultimately threatened the health of the environment, and the priceless Inca ruins along the route.